Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Experiments

 \subsection{Datasets and Experiment Settings}

-\paragraph{Datasets} We conduct experiments over two widely-used real-world datasets \textit{YelpCHI} and \textit{Amazon Movies\&TV} (abbreviated as \textit{Movies}).
-Specifically, \textit{YelpCHI} contains around $60,000$ reviews/ratings regarding $201$ restaurants and hotels in Chicago from $38,063$ reviewers.
-Each rating is ranged from $1$ to $5$ and the corresponding review is provided with a label of \textit{fake} or \textit{normal}.
+\paragraph{Datasets} We conduct experiments over two widely-used real-world datasets \textit{YelpCHI} and \textit{Amazon Movies\&TV} (abbreviated as \textit{Movies}) that collect user reviews from two platforms. \textit{YelpCHI} contains approximately $60,000$ reviews/ratings regarding $201$ restaurants and hotels in Chicago from $38,063$ reviewers.
+Each rating ranges from $1$ to $5$, and the corresponding review is provided with a label of \textit{fake} or \textit{normal}.
 In our setting, we treat a user giving \textit{fake} review(s) as \textit{fake}.
 The other dataset \textit{Movies} contains reviews from Amazon under the category of Movie\&TV.
 Each review, with a rating from $1$ to $5$, is voted \textit{helpful/unhelpful} by other users, which provides the information to determine whether a user is fake or normal.
 Specifically, we only consider the reviews with more than 20 votes.
 If more than $70\%$ of the votes of a review are \textit{helpful}, we regard it as \textit{normal}; otherwise, \textit{fake}.
-Same as above, we treat the users giving \textit{fake} review(s) as \textit{fake} users.
-The statistics of the two datasets are summarized in Table.~\ref{table-dataset}.
+Similarly to \textit{YelpCHI}, we treat the users giving \textit{fake} review(s) as \textit{fake} users.
+The statistics of the two datasets are summarized in Tab.~\ref{table-dataset}.

-\paragraph{Settings} Following the typical settings in \cite{zhang2021data}, we randomly sample $5$ items from all as the targets.
-To train the RS model, we randomly sample $20\%$ of existing ratings labeled with normal as the testing set, and the remaining are the training set.
-The budget of each injected user is $B=15$.
-The experiments are repeated for $5$ times with different random seeds.
-More parameter settings are detailed in the supplement.
+Note that there are two types of fake users, one is the existing fake users in the dataset (we do not know their targets/goals, but these users can enlarge the number of anomaly users for detection model training), and the other is our own injected fake user (from 0.3\% to 2.0\% according to attack power setting).
+During the data preprocessing, we iteratively remove the cold items and users that are less than two records.
+We extract the user features used in GNNs following \cite{zhang2020gcn}.

+\paragraph{Environments} We conduct our experiments on Intel 10C20T Core i9-10850K CPU with GIGABYTE RTX3090 24GB GPU on development environment Ubuntu18.04, Python 3.7, PyTorch 1.10.0.